WORK

 CHARACTER DESIGN

-Designing characters in RPGs is no small feat, and yet they require so many of them.
-I have designed hundreds of characters, coming up with the concept, how they fit in the narrative, the audience they appeal to, the brief, and then working with artists and game developers to make them come to life.
-For a character to have weight, a player needs to be able to feel that character in a space, whether it’s their look, movement, sound, or gameplay abilities, all these work to create a sense of authenticity and connection.
+Designing characters in RPGs is no small feat, and yet they often require oh so many of them.
+I have designed hundreds of characters, coming up with the concept, thematic, how they fit in the narrative, the audience they appeal to, and then working with artists and game developers to bring them to life.
+For a character to have meaning to the player, they need to naturally associate the character with the game space.
+This is achieved using many tiny hooks, whether it’s their look, movement, story, audio, or gameplay abilities, all work to create a sense of authenticity and connection.

 WORLDBUILDING